+ Drawing a menacing male-female caterpillar for a scientific journal (2020)

 Marques, D. (2018).
 Realidade aumentada em exposições de museu-experiências dos utilizadores.
 Caleidoscópio, pp 210.

 Book published by Caleidoscópio publisher and supported in part by the Portuguese Cultural Heritage Public Division.
-It is an improved translation to Portuguese, in book format, of the Ph.D. thesis “The visitor experience using augmented reality on mobile devices in museum exhibitions.”
+It is an improved translation to Portuguese, in book format, of my Ph.D. thesis “The visitor experience using augmented reality on mobile devices in museum exhibitions.” (listed here, four items down)

 Marques, D., & Costello, R. (2018).
 Concerns and Challenges Developing Mobile Augmented Reality Experiences for Museum Exhibitions.
 Curator. doi:10.1111/cura.12279.